-We are the main convening platform that provides space for a structured and coordinated CSOs engagement with (national and county) governments, private sector, media and academia in Kenya.
+We are an inclusive membership platform on the 2030 agenda for Sustainable Development Goals (SDGs) that provides space for structured and coordinated Civil Society Organizations (CSOs) engagement with (national and subnational) governments, citizens, the private sector, media, academia and development partners

 With citizens at the centre, the SDGs Kenya Forum engages all these stakeholders to implement, monitor and report on SDGs and the Agenda 2030